 Note: While this information is part of the Everything DiSC Management profile, you can do this with any of the other Everything DiSC profiles.

 - Separate your group into the four DiSC styles.
 (If you have a larger group of one style, you can have them separate into the eight styles: D, Di/iD, i, iS/Si, S, SC/SC, C, CD/DC.
 If a group has only one representative of a style, you can join them if they struggle.)

 - Ask the question: What motivates you?
-One person should record the group’s answers, either in words or by drawing them so they can share them with the entire group.
+Is this different when you’re working from home?
+One person should record the group’s answers so they can share them with the entire group.

 Use these prompts as needed or relevant.

 - At work, when do you feel most productive?
-Think of a time or two when you went home feeling really good about the work you did that day.
+Think of a time or two when you went home or finished the workday feeling really good about your accomplishments.

 - What sort of environment is motivating?
 Consider lighting, noise, people around you, etc.

 - What behaviors, actions or attitudes of others help you become or stay motivated?
 Think of your boss, your co-workers, your customers or clients.